couchbase-examples/couchbase-tutorials/tutorial/markdown/python/bedrock-serverless-pdf-chat/bedrock-serverless-pdf-chat.md

 retriever = vector_store.as_retriever()
 ```

-#### Langchain Chain Essentials
+#### LangChain Chain Essentials

 After the vector store, we will now set up the question.
 Whenever we ask questions to LLM, it's a good practice to give some prompt to the LLM to answer more precisely.

-We will also set up the LLM itself from AWS Bedrock as part of Langchain.
-We are using Meta Llama 3 70b Model here, but you may change based on your preference from bedrock.
+We will also set up the LLM itself from AWS Bedrock as part of LangChain.
+We are using Meta's Llama3 70b Model here, but you may change based on your preference from bedrock.

 ```python
 template = """You are a helpful bot.
 If you cannot answer based on the context provided, respond with a generic answer.
 Answer the question as truthfully as possible using the context below: